Dolls for Boys

 Many of the most popular 8 inch Mego dolls from the 1970's were sold without a weapon.
 Shown here are Robin and the Joker from the World's Greatest Super-Heroes series.

 Perhaps it's because so many people still incorrectly associate dolls with girls toys such infant baby dolls dressed in frilly outfits, or Barbie fashion dolls with rooted doll hair.
 These are the types of toys that were traditionally attributed to the the word "doll".
 In this light many guys would certainly find it emasculating to admit to playing with dolls.
 In reality however, the genre of doll collecting has become far more diverse.
-Today, a boy's doll can be just as macho or masculine as any action figure.
+Today, a boy's doll can be just as macho or masculine as any standard action figure.

 Toy Biz produced this 9 inch doll of Wolverine in 1999, based on the character from Marvel Comics.